eriklupander/pathtracer-ocl/README.md

 Index: 2 Type: GPU Name: GeForce GT 750M
 ```
 However, the Iris Pro iGPU does not support double-precision floating point numbers.
 Also, there are subtle differences between CPU and GPU device, which in certain situations may result in panics or segmentation faults.
 In other words: Your milage may vary.
 CPU-based devices seems to be the most stable and on MacBooks, CPU has significantly better performance than the discrete GPUs.

+**Note: At some point, the path tracer stopped working on the GeForce GT 750M.
+Works fine on more modern GPUs...**

 ## Performance
 For this _reference image_ at 1280x960: